Pyritinol is used in the treatment of alzheimer's disease, stroke, dementia in parkinson's disease, age related memory loss and head trauma.

 Common side effects

-Hormone imbalance, Allergic reaction, Slow growth in children and teenagers, Altered taste, Gastrointestinal discomfort, Insomnia, Mood swings, Restlessness
+Hormone imbalance, Allergic reaction, Slow growth in children and teenagers, Altered taste, Gastrointestinal discomfort, Insomnia (difficulty in sleeping), Mood swings, Restlessness

 • Seek immediate medical attention if you develop any allergic reactions while taking pyritinol.